 In this report we find that near-peer mentors report benefits that include increased sense of belonging and science identity, as well as improved self-efficacy.
 These factors are important for increasing persistence of URM students in STEM (Trujillo and Tanner, 2014).
 Another persistence factor that was identified in a study conducted at SF State and that is also captured in our near-peer mentoring approach is the ability to “give back.”
 When 22 women of color enrolled in the Cell and Molecular Biology masters program were asked about their ability to persist in science 73% (16/22) reported that they persisted because they had opportunities to use their science skills to “give back” to their communities (Umanzor, 2011).
 In fact, this communal goal was voiced by several of the mentors in our study, and is an emerging persistence factor for URM students in the sciences (Thomson et al., 2014).
 Our near-peer mentoring holds significant promise for amplifying participation of underrepresented students in science by positively affecting both mentees and mentors.

+ACKNOWLEDGEMENTS

+We would like to thank Caezar Nave and Julio C Ramirez for their help with the organization and collection of data from the near-peer mentoring programs not used in this manuscript.
+We would also like to thank Miquella (Kelly) Chavez for critical reading of the manuscript.
+Biology Undergraduate Mentor Program (BUMP) was supported by a 2012 Linkage Fellowship Award from the Minority Affairs Committee (MAC) and American Society for Cell Biology (ASCB).
+Collection and analysis of student reflections for BUMP was supported by HHMI ??? .
+In preparation of this manuscript, Gloriana Trujillo and Leticia Márques-Magaña was supported by the NIH BUILD grant 1U54MD009523-01.

+Works Cited:

 Brownell, J.E., & Swaner, L. E. (2010).
 Five high-impact practices: Research on learning outcomes, completion, and quality.
 Association of American Colleges & Universities.